 For most general consumers, the MacBook Air or the 13-inch MacBook Pro is the laptop to get.
 It offers a great combination of price and performance.
 Apple’s most affordable laptop is the $999 MacBook Air.

 The 14- and 16-inch MacBook Pros are made for pro users who make high demands of the processor and graphics.
-Since these laptops were just released in October, you won’t see many deals, if any at all.
+These laptops were released in October 2021.

 If you’re not clear on which MacBook to buy, we have a guide with recommendations for different use cases.